.png)

 Some individuals chose to share the reason for their connection to a particular song.
 These stories can be accessed by pressing the Personal Stories button under the player.

 You can also create your own playlist with music that inspires and moves you.
 Below we have compiled music-use criteria for you to reflect on and help you compile a list of your preferred music.
-Ask yourself how you use music in your day to day life for the following purposes:
+Ask yourself which music you might use in your day-to-day life for the following purposes:

 Personal Anthems